You might not be pregnant, but it’s important to know what’s happening to your partner during pregnancy and to support her during this time.

-- Decide how you’ll get to the hospital (if you have planned a hospital birth).
+- Decide how you’ll get to the hospital or birthing centre when planning a birth away from home.

-- If you’re using your own car, make sure it works and has petrol, and do a trial run to see how long it takes to get from your house to the hospital.
+- If you’re using your own car, make sure it works and has petrol, and do a trial run to see how long it takes to get from your house to the hospital or birthing centre.

 - Know where your partner’s hospital bag is, and be ready to take it when she goes into labour.

-- Pack your own hospital bag, including snacks, a camera and your phone or change for the telephone.
+- Pack your own bag, including snacks, a camera, and your phone or change for the telephone.